Mastering Cookie Textures: How to Use the 1,2,3 Rule for Perfect Hard, Crispy, and Soft Cookies

 Ratio Adjustments:

-• Maintain the standard 3 parts flour
+• Keep the usual 3 parts of flour

 Baking Technique:

-• Bake at a higher temperature (375°F/190°C)
+• Bake at a higher temperature (375Β°F/190Β°C)

-• Reduce baking time by 2-3 minutes
+• Decrease baking time by 2-3 minutes

 • Cool on the baking sheet for 5 minutes before transferring